mcourteaux/sfincludes/README.md

 ```
   --help                     Produce help message.
   --src arg                  Add a source directory to process. [repeat --src
                              to specify more]
   --user-include-path arg    Add user include search path directory (cfr. gcc
                              -Ipath) [repeat --user-include-path to specify
                              more]
   --sys-include-path arg     Add system include search path directory (cfr. gcc
                              -isystem). [repeat --sys-include-path to specify
                              more]
   --fuzzy arg (=0)           Maximal filename edit distance (costs: insert=4,
                              change=2, capitalize=1).
   --process-system-includes  Also process #include <> statements.
   --system-to-user           Replace #include <> with #include "" when the file
                              is found user include search path.
 Only when
                              --process-system-includes.
   --user-to-system           Replace #include "" with #include <> when the file
                              is found in the system include search path.
   --prefer-relative-to-root  Also rewrite correct includes to be relative to
                              their corresponding search path root.
   --rename-hpp               Rename .h headers files to .hpp.
   --no-dry-run               Actually perform the changes.
   --verbose                  Be verbose.
+  --omit-untouched           Do not list the untouched files.
+Useful for
+                             reviewing.
+  --omit-system-failed       Do not list the system includes which were not
+                             resolved.
+Useful for reviewing.
 ```

 Meaning of the paths: